ali-tayebi/AspNetCore.ApplicationPipeline/README.md

 **HttpPipelines** is a package to help ASP.Net Core developers manage HTTP request pipeline programmatically.

-ASP.Net Core developers have to hard-code the HTTP request pipeline usually in method `Configure` in class `Startup.cs`.
+ASP.Net Core developers have to hard-code the HTTP request pipeline in `Configure` method in `Startup` class.
-Unfortunately, it is not flexible enough to let developers add/remove middlewares (steps) to/from the pipeline on-demand.
+Unfortunately, this approach stop developers from adding/removing middlewares (steps) to/from the pipeline on-demand.

-For instance, changing the pipeline can be very useful in some integration testing scenarios.
+Changing HTTP pipelines programmatically can be useful in some scenarios such as automated testing and framework development.
-Also,  framework developers who need an HTTP request pipelines with a particular order of steps may require supports for some customisations.
-For example, they may want to let the uses to insert a custom middleware (step) in the middle of their pipeline.

 ## Getting Started
 First, configure the pipeline and add it to dependency injection using `AddHttpPipeline` method.